Zhaleh Sameti

 Zhaleh Sameti (ژاله صامتی; born 3 April 1972) is an Iranian actress.

-She graduated from the Faculty of Fine Arts of the University of Tehran in the field of theater and began her professional career in 1974 with a role in "Det".
-When Did You See Sahar Last Time??
+She graduated from the Faculty of Fine Arts of the University of Tehran in the field of theater and began her professional career in 1994 with a role in Det.
+When Did You See Sahar Last Time?
 (2015) and Darkhongah (2018) has been nominated for Crystal Simorgh from Fajr Film Festival.
-She has also won the Hafez Award for Home and Underground TV Series (2020–present).
+She has also won the Hafez Award for Home and Underground TV series (2020–present).

-Sameti has been a judge in the Asre Jadid television competition since 2022.
+Sameti has been a judge in the Asr-e Jadid television competition since 2022.

-Artistic life
+In 2023, she was nominated for "Best Leading Actress" for her role in Colonel Soraya (2023) at 41st Fajr International Film Festival.

+Career

 She pursued her career by starring in the films Shadow to Shadow, Bat, The Last Battle, Deadly Escape, and Sweet Jam.
 She has also appeared in several TV series, including Yahya and Glabton, Land of Angels, Hotel, Evil Thought, Farrokh and Faraj Residential Complex, Friendship Agency, These Grounds and Underground.